indrajithbandara/liquideye/_waterhousings/c1794x2-canon-1dx.md

 ---
 layout: housing
-name: c1794x
+name: c1794x2
 level: professional
 price: 1890
-backplate: basic
+backplate: Canon 1DX
 backplate_variants: many # many | none
-pro_model01: Canon 1DX
-status: # new | sale
+status: new # new | sale
-number_of_photos: 6
+number_of_photos: 4
 features:
-  feature1: Designed to fit a variety of camera bodies, including the Canon EOS 1Dx
+  feature1: Designed to fit a variety of camera bodies, including the Canon EOS 1DX.
   feature2: An ergonomic glove-fit design that makes this housing feel and operate like your DLSR.
   feature3: Captured stainless hex-head screw closure system.
 Our 6 screws closure system insures a tight, even seal, while eliminating the problems of screw loss and corrosion.
   feature4: Silicon eyecup to eliminate parasite light when shooting.